 In the early 2000s, , though, she had a resurgence with roles in the cult-classic Super Troopers, and along with ample video game voice work, she hasn’t strayed too far from superheroes.
 She’s made appearances in Smallville and Supergirl on the CW, the movie Sky High (2005) and delighted fans with her appearance in Wonder Woman 1984 (2020).
-Her most recent film is The Cleaner (2021), which stars Carter and Cheers star, Shelley Long.
+Her most recent film is The Cleaner (2021), which features Carter and Cheers star, Shelley Long.
 But no matter the ups and downs, the world will always remember her for one role.
 Whether it was flying an invisible jet or blocking bullets with her wrists, Lynda Carter was certainly an amazing ’70s bombshell.

 2. Stevie Nicks

 While Stevie Nicks might not be the first name to pop into your head when thinking about ’70s bombshells, she more than deserves to make this list!
 Nicks joined the band Fleetwood Mac in 1975, soon helping to propel them to the top of the charts with songs like “Rhiannon” and “Dreams.”

 Her self-described “gypsy bohemian” style, doe-like eyes and bewitching good looks, combined with her songwriting prowess and vocal talents, were central components in her success fronting one of the best selling rock bands of all time.
-In fact, Nicks was so alluring that the band almost broke up when, while dating guitarist Lindsey Buckingham, she had an affair with drummer Mick Fleetwood.
+In fact, Nicks, 75, was so alluring that the band almost broke up when, while dating guitarist Lindsey Buckingham, she had an affair with drummer Mick Fleetwood.
 Nicks went on to have a fantastic solo career as well, and in 2019 became the only woman to be inducted into the Rock and Roll Hall of Fame twice!
 In 2022 she was featured on the the virtual band Gorillaz’ album Cracker Island, and in 2022 she released a cover version of the 1966 song “For What It’s Worth.
 Gorgeous and talented, what a bombshell!